compulim/crbug-talkback-nested-focusable/README.md

 Note:

 - 1st swipe will read the element content, along with the `aria-label`
-   - Since `aria-label` present, TalkBack should not read the element content
+   - Since `aria-label` present, TalkBack should not read the element content "First paragraph" and "Last paragraph"
 - 2nd and 3rd swipe will read the element content
-   - This is inconsistent with the former case
+   - This is inconsistent with the observation of the former case, which do not read on 2nd and 3rd swipe

 With nested focusable, TalkBack will read the content twice (1st point, and then, 2nd/3rd points).